lopesdasilva/hassio-addons/unifi/DOCS.md

-# Home Assistant Community Add-on: Open Connect
+# Home Assistant Community Add-on: UniFi Controller

 This add-on runs Ubiquiti Networks' UniFi Controller software, which allows you to manage your UniFi network via the web browser.
 The add-on provides a